South Acton station (MBTA): Service

-Ridership is also high due to the high number of trains that serve the station.
-Some commuters will drive inbound to South Acton from areas further outbound on the line in order to have a larger selection of trains.
-However, with more trains running to Littleton/Route 495 station and increased parking planned there, more commuters may drive there instead due to its closer proximity to Route 2.

 Parking

 There are 300 parking spaces, including 6 handicapped-accessible spaces, at South Acton split between two lots.
 The main lot contains 282 spaces, which are split between 155 resident permit parking spaces and 107 daily 12-hour spaces.
 The secondary "overflow" lot is located two-tenths of a mile from the station on School Street and contains 15 resident permit parking spaces.
 Resident parking permits cost $200 annually ($50 for seniors), whereas the daily 12-hour spaces cost $6 a day.

 Although service increases at Littleton/Route 495, a new garage at North Leominster, and the opening of Wachusett are expected to bleed off demand, insufficient parking at South Acton is considered a town concern.
 Although no firm plans were in place, town officials stated in January 2014 that they were considering adding parking spots to serve the station and the Assabet River Rail Trail.
 In February 2015, the town reported that it was considering the purchase of a property to create an additional 100-space parking lot on the south side of the station.
 Because many spots at the station are reserved for Acton residents, many commuters from other towns find difficulty parking at the station.

 South Acton also has bicycle parking areas with 100 spots (62 north side, 38 south side) to accommodate commuters who do not wish to drive to the station.
 The completion of the Assabet River Rail Trail will eventually allow bicycle commuting from Hudson and Maynard to the station.
 A Minuteman Bike Share station is also located at South Acton station.